Resistant Starch in Oats: Soaked vs Cooked vs Overnight

 The Microbiome Booster Recipe

-Want to build the ultimate gut-healing breakfast?
-Try this simple ratio before you go to bed:
+Want to build the ultimate gut-friendly breakfast?
+Try this simple ratio before you go to bed, or use the chia-seed overnight oats version if you want an even stronger synbiotic breakfast.

 Stir it in a jar, put the lid on, and let the fridge do the work overnight.